cainhill/cainhill.github.io/_blog/2025-07-15-template-beats-policy.md

 permalink: /blog/template-beats-policy
 ---

+Absolutely.
+The strongest way to open is to speak directly to an executive’s pain.
+In this context, their core worry isn’t that the project exists—it’s that the project will drift, fail to deliver what was intended, or consume their time with corrections.
+That taps into both accountability and time pressure, which executives feel acutely.

+Here’s a strong empathetic opening paragraph you could use:

+---

+As an executive, you know the frustration well.
+You greenlight a project, set the priorities, and hope the team runs with it.
+But weeks later, updates are inconsistent, governance is missed, and decisions you thought were embedded seem forgotten.
+The project is moving—but not in the direction you intended, and suddenly you are spending time firefighting rather than leading.

+---

 ## The Challenge

 Projects often stumble not because people lack good intentions.
 They stumble because of how they start.
 A kickoff should spark clarity, focus, and momentum.
 Too often, it gets lost in a mess of templates, policy PDFs, and links to reference documents.